A short walk

 A short walk to commemorate the withdrawal of the Allied troops to the River Rhine through the floodplains near the Oude Kerk in Oosterbeek.
 Every year, people can make the walk from the Monday after the Airborne March up until September 26.

-Due to the Coronavirus crisis, on September 25, 2020, a restricted silent march will take place from the Oude Kerk to the monument by the river.
-This silent march commemorates the start of the withdrawal in 1944 and also marks the end of the official airborne commemorations in the municipality of the town of Renkum.
+On September 25, 2021 at 21.00 hrs. , a silent march will take place from the Oude Kerk to the monument by the river.
+This silent march commemorates the start of the retreat in 1944 and also marks the end of the official airborne commemorations in the municipality of the community of Renkum.
 This will end with 1 minute’s silence and the playing of ‘the Last Post’.
 Flowers can be placed at the monument.

 - The situation that the retreating soldiers found themselves in that night